aryanchoudhary11/Vegetables-and-fruits-store/README.md

 # Vegetables-and-fruits-store
- A online store for vegetables and fruits.
+ A online store for vegetables, fruits, nuts and Milk products.
+Basically platform for farm products.
 Developed using HTML, CSS, JavaScript.